gombosc/2024Coding/README.md

 > strjoin, substr, strtrim
 > hard to concentrate
 > class on AR and VR at the digital iLAb today, played with 3d models

+April 26
+> well, not a productive day
+> ft_strsplit